DesiAstro/destropy/README.md

 5. Extraction of full Spaxel Spectra and 2D Flux Map
 6. Creating a Sub-Cube:
 7. Fitting Continuum to full spectral Cube
-8. Creating a velocity and disperion map of spectral line
+8. Creating a velocity and dispersion map of the spectral line

 ## Installation